Ahmed Adly

 Ahmed Adly (أحمد عدلي, born 18 February 1987) is an Egyptian chess Grandmaster.
 As a chess prodigy, Adly acquired his International Master title in 2001 at the age of 14 at the U20 Championship of 2004.
 Adly then went on to earn his Grandmaster title in 2005, making him the first Egyptian and the youngest ever African to achieve this feat.
 As of May 2022, Adly holds the second-highest rating in Egypt and Africa.

 Personal life

-Adly was born in Cairo, Egypt, on the 18th of February 1987.
+Adly was born in Cairo, Egypt, on 18 February 1987.
 At the age of 6, Adly's father, Adly Ibrahim, taught Adly Chess wherein he discovered his talent.
 Adly had been practicing fencing and had already acquired the third place for his age group.
 Nevertheless, as Adly grew older, Ibrahim noticed his talent and directed him towards his chess career.

 Adly graduated from the Arab Academy for Science, Technology and Maritime Transport with a degree in Business Administration in 2010.
-Subsequently, Adly went on to start his own chess Academy in Cairo.
+Subsequently, Adly went on to start his own chess Academy, Adly Chess Academy, in Cairo.
 Adly believed that had he been given the help, he would have risen to greater heights and thus intended to provide this assistance to younger players.